makrai/notes/bostan18-text-emo-corpora.md

     results with the most balanced precision and recall
   * Abdul-Mageed and Ungar (2017) claim the highest F1 following Plutchik’s emotion model with gated recurrent unit networks (Chung+, 2015)
-* transfer learning; to make use of similar resources and then transfer the
+* transfer learning; to make use of similar resources and then transfer
   * Felbo+ (2017) present a neural network model trained on emoticons which is
     * transfered to sentiment, sarcasm, and emotions